Program requirements for all degrees, approvals, certificates and endorsements are outlined in the related sections of the catalog.

 A student under the status of Academic Probation or Academic Probation Continued whose probation semester results in a term GPA below 3.0 and a CGPA below 3.0 will be placed on Academic Dismissal.
 Students placed on Academic Dismissal will not be allowed to continue enrollment and will be dropped from the graduate program.
 Furthermore, students who are academically dismissed are not eligible to reapply for admission as a Guest Graduate or in another program of study.
 Academic Dismissal is based on GPA calculations.
 Appeals to be reinstated under Academic Probation Continued must be submitted in writing to the appropriate dean.

-Credit, Transfer Credit, Course Substitutions, Course Waivers
+Credit, Transfer Credit, Credit for Prior Learning (CPL), Course Substitutions, Course Waivers

 Concordia University Chicago is proudly accredited by the Higher Learning Commission.
 The College of Education is also accredited by the prestigious Council for the Accreditation of Educator Preparation (CAEP).
 CUC also holds a number of program-specific accreditations, such as NASM.
 Typically, credits transfer to other accredited institutions, yet it is the receiving institution’s decision to accept and apply another university’s credits according to its policies.
 Students are responsible for contacting the receiving institution about their transfer credit policies.